 History of David Campbell

 David Campbell was born in Pittsburgh, Pennsylvania in 1864.
-He came to Portland in 1878 and shortly afterward became a member of the volunteer fire department, being assigned to duty in Engine Company No. 4.
-He served the three years required to earn an exemption certificate.
-In 1892, Campbell re-entered the department as a member of Engine Company No. 1, and was appointed as a foreman.
+He came to Portland in 1878 and shortly afterward became a member of the volunteer fire department, serving in Columbian Engine Company No. 3, Protection Engine Company #4, and Couch Engine Company #6.
+In 1883 when Portland became a paid fire department, Campbell was too young to be hired.
+He would become a member of the paid department in 1885 and serve with Hose Company #2 and Engine Company #1.
+In three years, he had enough time in to earn his exemption certificate.
+In 1892, Campbell became Foreman of Engine Company #1.
 In 1895, Campbell was appointed Fire Chief by Mayor Frank, and after serving fifteen months he was replaced by order of Mayor Pennoyer.
 He was again installed as chief by Mayor Mason in 1898, a position he filled until his untimely and tragic death.

 A Progressive Leader